emc-mongoose/mongoose/doc/design/architecture/README.md

 ## 3.1.
 Service Tasks

 Each Mongoose process shares the global service tasks executor (FibersExecutor instance).
 By default the count of the service tasks executor's threads is equal to the count of the available CPU cores.
-An user may set the different count of these threads using the configuration option load-service-threads.
+A user may set the different count of these threads using the configuration option load-service-threads.

 ## 3.2.
 Load Operations